runtechx/oss-stack/README.md

 ## Labs

-Guided lab environments to help you test and understand each element of the stack in context — how the services relate, how to validate them, and what a complete deployment looks like end to end.
+Guided lab environments to help you **learn** and **operate** each element of the stack in context — how the services relate, how to validate them, and what a complete deployment looks like end to end.

+This folder holds Vagrantfiles, OpenTofu configs, Ansible playbooks, Vagrant provisioning files, and any other tooling aimed at the same goal: spinning up a reproducible lab to practice against.
 This section is actively being built.

 ## Blocklists